Riley County has several local resources available to help provide a variety of services to people in our community.

 - Talk, stall for time, and assess your options.

-- If the rapist has a weapon, you may have no choice but to submit.
-Do whatever it takes to survive.
+- If the rapist has a weapon, do whatever it takes to survive.

 - If you decide to fight back, you must be quick and effective.
 Target the eyes or groin.

-- Report rape or any sexual assault to the police or rape crisis center.
+- Report rape or any sexual assault to RCPD using any of the options outlined in "Your Option.
+Your Choice."
 The sooner you tell, the greater the chances the rapist will be caught.

 - Go to a hospital emergency room or your own doctor for medical care immediately.
 Don't go alone.
 Ask a friend or family member to go with you or call a rape crisis center or school counselor.